MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-311-scenario-include.md

-Analyze vendors' effect on cash flow and prioritize vendor payments.
+Analyze the effect of vendors on cash flow, and prioritize vendor payments.